 Germany Divided, the World Divided

 The disagreement over Germany destroyed the wartime alliance – and thus launched the Cold War.
 Yet the division was not inevitable.
 All four Allied powers shared the responsibility for the division, which they tacitly accepted as a side effect of their respective policies – be that France’s and the Soviet Union’s security needs or the British and American quest to lessen their burdens of occupation.
 While the division was one of the major open questions of foreign policy for the next decades, it was not entirely bad – at least for the West Germans, whose political and economic integration into the West was invaluably helped by the Soviet Union overshadowing them as a security threat to the Western European countries.
 Forty years later, Germany was reunited.
-But that is a story for another post (coming this November).
+But that is a story for another post.